Mid Michigan Community Action

 0 Comments

-Mid Michigan CAA is a non-profit that has been serving central Michigan communities since 1966.
-The organization’s mission is to guide local residents on the path to self-sufficiency through empowerment, education and community enrichment.
+Mid Michigan Community Action guides local residents on the path to self-sufficiency through empowerment, education, and community enrichment.

 0 Comments